pixie-io/blog.px.dev/content/blog/detect-pii/index.md

 ## Label Conversions

-Since the models surveyed use different labels for their entities, I had to translate PII annotations before passing the new dataset to them.
-Moreover, not all entities in Privy’s dataset are supported by existing models, so I filtered those samples out of the dataset before benchmarking.
+Since the models surveyed use different labels for their entities, I had to translate PII annotations before passing the protocol trace dataset to them.
 See the diagram below for how I converted labels from one model architecture to the next.

 <details closed>
 <summary>PII label conversions</summary>